There is a French word that describes spontaneous and unplanned journeys.

-At the weekend we threw a house party at our dorm and I reconnected with a friend of mine and he asked me casually if I want to join him for a 4 day Road trip to Canoe around the Seenplatte in Mecklenburg Vorpommern (German is really the most beautiful language in the world haha).
-It is basically a unique lake archipelago in north Germany, and some of europes finest natural reserve parks are to be found there.
+At the weekend, we threw a house party at our dorm, and I reconnected with a friend of mine, and he asked me casually if I want to join him for a 4-day road trip by canoe around the Seenplatte in Mecklenburg Vorpommern (German is really the most beautiful language in the world haha).
+It is basically a unique lake archipelago in north Germany, and some of Europe’s finest natural reserve parks are to be found there.

-In my last blog post, I reviewed the book Vagabonding, by Rolf Potts.
-And one of his core missions i to eliminate the mental fallacy that traveling is only reserved for the rich.
+In my last blog post, I reviewed the book Vagabonding, by Rolf Potts, and one of his core missions is to eliminate the mental fallacy that travelling is only reserved for the rich.

 However, I thought that this might be a perfect opportunity for another experiment.

-Right now I spend about 15 dollars a day for food (jab those gains cost me a lot actually) and I need to buy tickets public transportation which is about 5 bucks also.
+Right now, I spend about 15 dollars a day on food (jab those gains cost me a lot actually), and I need to buy tickets for public transportation, which is about 5 bucks also.

 The point I am trying to make guys is that working more is not always the answer, spending less can be just as efficient.